 Many eCommerce business owners underestimate the importance of inventory management and end up bearing the losses that remain hidden throughout the year.

-Once you have your inventory planned out for your eCommerce holiday marketing, the next important thing that requires to be taken care of is the timely shipping and fulfillment.
+Once you have your inventory planned out for your eCommerce holiday marketing, the next important thing that requires to be taken care of is timely shipping and fulfillment.

 We recommend that you remain transparent with your last order dates and the time of delivery.
 It is better to inform the customers upfront about how much longer it might take for thor products to deliver as compared to the normal days.